ijfarrell/cleat.apl/README.md

 This object allows for acoustically informed spatialization of monophonic of monophonic input signals onto, and above, the speaker array.
 This is done with pseudo-wave-field-synthesis techniques to map group delay and air absorbtion across the space.
 Parameters are left exposed to the user to exploit these spatial and acoustical characteristics for artistic purpose.

+--

+To install this as a package, drop the cleat.apl folder into your Max packages folder (Documents/Max 9/Packages).

+This will allow 'cleat.apl~' to be used as a Max object, and will open with bpatcher UI automatically.

+--

 For more info about CLEAT, visit www.cleat.info

 This object was inspired in part by Damon Ammons' CLEAT Mixing Software: www.github.com/nisipulsewidth/CleatMixingSoftware